sfhansen/mse246_project/reports/final_report.md

 ##Portfolio and Assumptions

 For the first task, we used the 500 loan portfolio described in the previous section.
 For the second task, we assume that all active loans whose term length does not expire within the 1- and/or 5-year window are eligible for the tranche.
-We select from the dataframe of total loans, a subset of active loans that meet this requirement.
+We selected from the dataframe of total loans, a subset of active loans that meet this requirement.
 We neglect pre-payment of loans and ignore accrued interest when determining yearly cashflow.